PicollusDerWaldspecht/BuckshotRouletteShellView/README.md

 print(dict["sequence_in_shotgun"])
 ```
 7. Build it.
 8. You did it, yay!
-Now you can see shotgun ammo through console (Launch game binary through command line) when you play as host.
+Now you can see shotgun ammo through the console (Launch game binary through command line) when you play as a host.